 Top Knicks vs. Heat Players to Watch - Eastern Conference Semifinals Game 5

-Julius Randle and Jimmy Butler are two players to watch when the New York Knicks (47-35) and the Miami Heat (44-38) face off at Madison Square Garden on Wednesday.
-Tip-off is scheduled for 7:30 PM ET.
+Wednesday's 7:30 PM ET game between the New York Knicks (47-35) and the Miami Heat (44-38) at Madison Square Garden features the Knicks' Julius Randle and the Heat's Jimmy Butler as players to watch.

 In the article below, we'll give you all the info you need to know about who to watch in this matchup on TNT.